peterbourgon/indisk/README.md

 Usage
 -----

+The software was tested on Mac OS 10.7 (Lion) and Debian Linux 6 (Squeeze).
+It requires gcc (g++) 4.2 or higher, make, python2.7, and probably a few other things I'm forgetting.
+You should be able to just type "make" and everything will compile; if not, file an issue.

 The **indexer** takes an input XML file and an output basename.
 It will create one or more index files using the basename as a common prefix.